pombase/website/frontend/src/docs/faq/can-i-retrieve-functional-annotations-for-genes-in-a-list.md

--   For a small number of specific GO terms (e.g. localization to the nucleus or cytoplasm, or a role in signaling or DNA metabolism), you can import your gene list into the [Advanced     Search](/spombe/query/builder)and then combine it with a query for each term of interest (use the "Systematic IDs" filter for your list, and then the Term name or GO ID filter; see the [search     documentation](/documentation/advanced-search-documentation)for more information).
+-   For a small number of specific GO terms (e.g. localization to the nucleus or cytoplasm, or a role in signaling or DNA metabolism), you can import your gene list into the [Advanced     Search](/spombe/query/builder) and then combine it with a query for each term of interest (use the "Systematic IDs" filter for your list, and then the Term name or GO ID filter; see the [search     documentation](/documentation/advanced-search-documentation) for more information).
 -   If you are interested in many GO terms, or if you do not know in advance which terms may be relevant, we recommend that you use a "GO